alinebrito/visitor-pattern-example/README.md

 #  Visitor Pattern

 Implementation of Visitor Pattern using JDT API.
+Example to print public classes from a Java project.

 ## Configuration: